LearnFintech

 The vehicle-management vertical converts 6M+ registered cars into motor-insurance commissions, FASTag and service fees.

 The thesis: keep ARPU (~₹2,000) rising by moving each member from one product to three or four.
-That operating leverage is why FY25 losses halved to ₹298 Cr even as the company stayed pre-profit.
+That operating leverage is why FY25 losses halved to ₹298 Cr, and by June 2026 founder Kunal Shah stated CRED had reached profitability — around the same time he stepped down as CEO to become Global Head of WhatsApp at Meta.

 Business Model Canvas